Tesco Group Environment Policy

 - Compliance team: Our in-house compliance team are responsible for investigating breaches of environmental law/enforcement and determining corrective action.

 We will ensure that this Tesco Group Environment Policy and our wider environmental objectives and expectations are communicated to colleagues through relevant channels, such as induction and refresher training.

 We look to proactively engage and build partnerships with external organisations in order to improve how we manage the effects our business has on the environment.
 We will seek to do this with organisations that can offer additional expertise, new perspectives and enhanced capabilities to address the challenges.
 Such organisations include NGOs / charities, industry associations, academics, consultancies and government agencies.

-We will regularly review our environmental commitments and performance and will publicly report progress on our Tesco website and through the Little Helps Plan and associated materials.
+We will regularly review our environmental commitments and performance and will publicly report progress on our Tesco website and through our online reporting hub (hyperlink to the Reporting hub.